 Unless you’re sedated, you may feel some pressure during your emergency tooth extraction.
 An emergency tooth extraction isn’t a painful procedure if you receive sufficient numbing.
 If you do feel some pain, let your Saturday dentist know and he may be able to apply more anesthetic.

-Same-day tooth extraction in an emergency is a process that typically takes well over an hour.
-Once it’s done, your jaw may be a little e sore, but pain after tooth extractions is bearable; you can take over-the-counter painkillers.
+Tooth extraction in an emergency is a process that typically takes well over an hour.
+Once it’s done, your jaw maybe a little e sore, but pain after tooth extractions is bearable; you can take over-the-counter painkillers.
 Then it’s just a matter of allowing enough time for tooth extraction healing to prevent a tooth extraction infection.
-If your dentist gives you a prescription for antibiotics, take the full dose.

 Pain After Tooth Extractions